equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 western portal option, a number of design refinements were considered for the location of the portals,
 including:

-x

-H3a – near Saleyards Creek
+* H3a – near Saleyards Creek

 background image